 Dynamic AMP for Email is rolling out in Gmail now

-Dynamic email features give users the ability to interact with your content without ever leaving their email messages.
+Interactive email features give users the ability to engage with your content without ever leaving their email messages.

 Remember when Google teased the AMP for Email spec a little more than a year ago?
 Well, it’s finally here.
 Email marketers can create dynamic and interactive email experiences more akin to web experiences than static email.